Punjab being run through corruption, magic: Bilawal

 Addressing a press conference here flanked by the PPP leaders, he said, “Imran Khan is the first and the last prime minister who failed to unite the nation on the Kashmir cause.”

-Every government in the past — dictatorship, democratic, selected, or elected — was able to unite the people on the cause of Kashmir, he said, adding: “I am surprised that despite all these problems, the prime minister on the floor of the house said the PTI’s foreign policy has been the most successful,” reports Geo News.
+Every government in the past — dictatorship, democratic, selected, or elected — was able to unite the people on the cause of Kashmir, he said, adding: “I am surprised that despite all these problems, prime minister, on the floor of the house, said the PTI’s foreign policy has been the most successful,” reports Geo News.

 “Our Intensive Care Units (ICU) and High Dependency Units (HDU) are more than any province.
 The [Centre] celebrated 100 days of battling coronavirus in the National Command and Control Centre, while Sindh inaugurated a 50-bedded hospital,” he said.